-the network provider calls upon any credit support provided by the retailer or its guarantor to the network provider under these Credit Support Guidelines and Methodology.
+the network provider calls upon any credit support provided by the retailer or its guarantor to the network provider under these ‘Credit Support Guidelines and Methodology’.

 Paragraph (a)(i) does not apply where the retailer has failed to pay the statement of network charges due to a dispute.